tikzit/tikzit/README.md

 # TikZiT

-TikZiT is a graphical tool for rapidly creating graphs and diagrams using PGF/TikZ.
+TikZiT is a graphical tool for rapidly creating graphs and string diagrams using PGF/TikZ.
 It was used, for example, to make all of the 2500+ diagrams in <a href="http://cambridge.org/pqp">this book</a>.
-It is currently undergoing a port to Qt5 for better cross-platform support.
-As such, the code on this branch, and these instructions are a work in progress.

 ## Building on Windows